Paolo gallery Hand painted reproductions museum quality

 • Museum quality copy: 100% like the original, to the tiniest details, hand-painted on canvas.
 Italian cotton canvas and top-notch paint.

-• Print on cotton canvas: High-quality art print on cotton 380gsm, protective UV varnish - in collaboration with Poppins Shop - Art & Prints.
+• Print on cotton canvas: High-quality art print on cotton 380gsm, protective UV varnish.

 • Linen and coton mix canvas